 I generally encourage all new clients to bring their spouse at least to the first session.
 I say it's my policy.
 If the spouse still won't join us, I offer to phone the spouse myself, which often proves effective.

 I do offer individual therapy to all married clients, but as part of an overall family system treatment program.
 Most couples end up with mainly couples treatment, plus occasional individual therapy sessions on an as-needed basis.
 To prevent sibling rivalry, I aim for symmetry of individual time.
-After an individual session with one partner I generally invite the other also to schedule a one-on-one session.
+After an individual session with one partner, I generally invite the other to schedule a one-on-one session.
 Eventually, the children's needs must be assessed as well.

 *I detail this research in my book From Conflict to Resolution.